mrkkrp/markkarpov.com/post/putting-together-a-form-validation-library.md

-Note the `myChecker` thing of the type `s -> ExceptT e m a`. `s` is the type of thing that we parse from `Value` initially, then we can transform it and validate within the `EitherT` monad transformer, which may contain any monad `m`, such as a monad that allows you to lookup things in the database or anything else.
+Note the `myChecker` thing of the type `s -> ExceptT e m a`. `s` is the type of thing that we parse from `Value` initially, then we can transform it and validate within the `EitherT` monad transformer, which may contain any monad `m`, such as a monad that allows you to lookup things in a database or anything else.
 Since I'd often like to transform the `s` value to other type, resulting value has a different type `a`.
 Finally as long as `e` is convert-able to JSON (note the `ToJSON e` constraint), we're OK with